Charles-Zhang-Experiments/NewWorldFoundation/Solution/NewWorldFoundation/CLITools/Sync/README.md

 # Sync

 Move a single root location to another location, optionally override and keep new files.
+This is equivalent to the `Exact` option in NWF.